 Exclusive offer for custom shRNA!

-Purchase a minimum of 3 lentiviral clones and receive special $500 (Euro 400/GBP 350) per clone pricing, corresponding glycerol stocks, and a free lentiviral control* with every 3-clone purchase.
+Purchase a minimum of 3 custom clones in lentiviral format and receive special $500 (Euro 400/GBP 350) per clone pricing, corresponding glycerol stocks, and a free control* in lentiviral format with every 3-clone purchase.

 *Customer has choice of one empty or non-target custom lentiviral control per every 3 clones purchased.